R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		apt -y install sudo
 -  You may print the **sudo** version string (and any configured plugin) with `sudo -V | more`

 One could add to the main configuration file, `/etc/sudoers`, directly.
 But in it—try `visudo` in the command line interface—one reads that new content should be incorporated through the `/etc/sudoers.d` folder instead.
-Let's do that:
+Let's do that, calling the new config `Born2beroot`:

-		vi /etc/sudoers.d/Born2beroot (§)
+		vi /etc/sudoers.d/Born2beroot (§)(†)
 - Any filename not ending with tilde `~` or containing a dot `.` will do.

 **sudoers** mostly contains *users specifications* following the syntax `User Host = (Runas) Command`.
 This reads as *User may run Command as the Runas user on Host*.